jespersoderlund/mqttloadapp/README.md

 * elapsedtime - Milliseconds since start of run
 * timestamp - Unix epoch milliseconds
 * seriesid - The identify of the running load configuration generating the template
-* `<variables from metrics series>` - The variable from each metrics series is also available in the template for subsitution
+* `<variables from metrics series>` - The variable from each metrics series is also available in the template for subsitution.

+## Control topic
+A running load generator can be controlled through a control topic.
+The commands can either be a string with the command in capital letters, or a json with an attribute called "action" and the value being a string in all caps with the command.

+The following commands are supported:
+* STOP - The the specific metrics series is stopped

+The following variables are supported in the control-topic:
+* `$configid`
+* `$clientid`

 ## Functions
 Each function has a function type which will specifify the types of values and the configuration parameters supported.
 A function will generate a single output value based on the following input parameters: